-- Being respectful of our patients by minimizing loud conversations and noises. - Keeping the numbers of visitors in your family member's room to a reasonable number (we recommend two people at a time), especially if your loved one shares a room with another patient, to ensure everyone's safety. - Cooperating with healthcare staff if you are asked to reduce visitors or shorten visits.
+- Being respectful of our patients by minimizing loud conversations and noises. - Keeping the numbers of visitors in your family member's room to a reasonable number and abiding by the current visitor policy.
+For patient's care, family members may be asked to step out of the room or leave, particularly in rooms that may be shared with another patient. - Cooperating with healthcare staff if you are asked to reduce visitors or shorten visits.
 We are concerned with the recovery of your loved one and want to ensure your loved one gets enough rest. - Limiting some visits from children.
-We recognize that a visit from a child family member can lift a patient's spirits.
-However, we are required to make sure children under 12 years of age: - Have current immunizations (including chicken pox). - Are currently healthy (no colds or runny noses). - Have not been recently exposed to chicken pox.
+Children under age 14 are allowed provided they meet COVID-19 vaccination requirements as stated in the latest visitor policy.
+Children must be accompanied by an adult at all times and must display appropriate behavior.